schollii/terraform-aws-multi-stack-backends/README.md

 some naming policy changes in your organization.
 AWS does not provide a means of doing this directly.
 The following procedure is one that I use.

-1. WARN your team that no one can use terraform on this terraform module, and ENSURE THAT TERRAFORM PLAN SHOWS NO CHANGES NEEDED
+1. WARN your team that no one can use terraform on this terraform module, and ENSURE THAT TERRAFORM PLAN SHOWS NO CHANGES NEEDED.
-2. change the value of `backends_bucket_name` (this new value is referred to here as `NEW_BACKENDS_BUCKET_NAME`)
+2. change the value of `backends_bucket_name` (this new value is referred to here as `NEW_BACKENDS_BUCKET_NAME`).
 3. determine the path to the manager module in your tfstate.
-The easiest is to run `terraform state list | grep aws_s3_bucket look at your code or output of terraform state list)
+The easiest is to run `terraform state list | grep aws_s3_bucket` look at your code or output of terraform state list).
 4. run `script/rename-backends-manager-bucket.sh NEW_BUCKET_NAME MODULE_PATH` (per the license
-   terms, this is provided as-is without any warranty - you assume all responsibility!)
+   terms, this is provided as-is without any warranty - you assume all responsibility!).
-5. If you had any `terraform_remote_state` in your sub-stacks, point them to the new bucket name
+5. If you had any `terraform_remote_state` in your sub-stacks, point them to the new bucket name.
-6. run `terraform apply` in any of the sub-stacks, this should show no init and no changes needed
+6. run `terraform apply` in any of the sub-stacks, this should show no init and no changes needed.
-7. manually delete the 2 old buckets when you are satisfied
+7. manually delete the 2 old buckets when you are satisfied it is safe to do so.

 ## Upgrades